>

 Jon Raven sang The Unquiet Grave in 1968 on the Broadside album The Halliard : Jon Raven.

 Dave & Toni Arthur sang this ballad as Cold Blows the Winter’s Wind in 1969 on their Topic album The Lark in the Morning.
-The sleeve notes commented:
+They noted:

 The ballad, usually called The Unquiet Grave, concerns a person who feels bound to sit and mourn by his (sometimes, her) lover’s grave for a period of time.
 In nearly all versions, the corpse complains of being disturbed, illustrating the ancient belief that excessive grief interferes with the peace of the dead.
 In archaic folklore, a constant concern, when faced with a death, is to try to ensure that the corpse makes a pleasant and reassured transit from the land of the living to the world of the dead.
 Otherwise the dead may return, uneasy and vengeful, to plague the living.
 Hence for instance the jollification at Irish wakes, intended to cheer and embolden the dead.
 Singers have ended our ballad in various ways, sometimes heartbroken and disconsolate, sometimes more or less lightheartedly as: “But since I have lost my own true love, I must get another in time.”
 Our tune is from Fred Hamer’s collection Garners Gay.
 The words are from Alfred Williams’s Folk-Songs of the Upper Thames.

 Frankie Armstrong sang The Unquiet Grave in 1971 on her Topic album Lovely on the Water.
 A.L.
-Lloyd commented in the sleeve notes:
+Lloyd noted:

 A woman laments long over the grave of her sweetheart, till he speaks from the grave and reproaches her for disturbing his rest.
 Usually in the ballads the setting and the characters are named, but here we know neither the who nor the where, and the supernatural climate is further charged with mystery on that account.
 The tale is old, like the belief that too much grief disturbs the dead, though to this day, in Eastern Europe, some peasants believe that mourner’s tears make an unhealing burn if they chance to light on a corpse.
 In some versions the dead person threatens to tear the living one to pieces (the favourite revenge of ghosts!) unless absolute fidelity can be sworn to.
 But Frankie’s version is milder, more consolatory, as fits her gentle character.
 By and large, the tune she uses is one recorded by Vaughan Williams at Dilwyn, Herefordshire.